mohamedessamibraahim-prog/Psycho-bruteforcer/README.md

 python3 Psycho.py
 ```

-Note: code is updated to improve the threads option.
+⚠️Note: code is updated to improve the threads option.

 THANKS.